Doubling Down on Business at Stanley Marketplace

 “There’s always that fear of it not working,” says Lewis.
 “But I’m a resilient person and if it doesn’t work, I’ll change the concept.
 This is a great place to be.
 I like being here.”

 The new Misaki at Stanley location is in the larger space vacated by Mondo Market, at the back of Stanley Marketplace.
-The restaurant owners will open Lemongrass by Misaki, a quick-serve sushi spot, in the original location.
+The restaurant owners opened Lemongrass by Misaki, a quick-serve sushi spot, in the original location.

 At the original Misaki by Stanley location, opened in 2017, tables and chairs wrapped around the exterior of the small sushi kitchen.
 Now there’s plenty of room for diners in the spot vacated by Mondo Market toward the back of Stanley Marketplace.
 For co-owners Charlene and Robert Thai, that created a dual-opportunity to open a new, larger location with an expanded menu while rebranding the old location into Lemongrass by Misaki, a quick-serve sushi spot.

 Misaki at Stanley takes advantage of having a full kitchen to serve beef bowls and curry.
 The additional space enabled the couple to also meet customers’ frequent requests for vegetarian sushi and sushi rolls, including plant-based fish that looks and tastes like shrimp, salmon, and tuna.
 Lemongrass by Misaki will offer sushi, pho, poke bowls, and egg rolls.
+It’s currently open for counter service only.

 Misaki at Stanley’s new location expands their seating and menu and changes their original concept.